SQLAlchemy 2.0 Documentation

 view is not available due to

-permissions or other reasons, which is a common occurrence in Oracle
+permissions or other reasons, which is a common occurrence in Oracle Database

 installations.

-The cx_Oracle dialect attempts to call the
+The python-oracledb and cx_Oracle dialects attempt to call the

 Connection.get_isolation_level()